Jim-Shaddix/bulkrename/README.md

 # Bulkrename
-* This script provides a command line tool that can called through the command `bulkrename`.
+* This script provides a command line tool that is called through the command `bulkrename`.
 * This tool allows you to refactor files, similar to how the `bulkrename` command works in the file manager [ranger](https://github.com/ranger/ranger).